-You might notice your 6-month-old have a growth spurt, putting about a pound on this past month and more than a half a pound next month.
+You might notice your 6-month-old having a growth spurt, putting about a pound on this past month and more than a half a pound next month.
 During growth spurts, babies tend to act a little differently than their norm, perhaps wanting to feed more often or being a teeny bit cranky.
 Luckily, a growth spurt usually only lasts a few days.

 - Baby probably rolls in both directions: back to front and front to back.

 - Baby “rakes” or picks up small objects by pushing them with their hand toward themselves.